- Location: USA - North Carolina (Beaufort)

 Fees & Costs

-Students are charged Allegheny tuition, a $300 off-campus study fee, independent living room rate, and a complete meal plan.
-Allegheny financial aid, except work study/campus employment, is applied toward the program.
+Students are charged Allegheny tuition, a $800 off-campus study fee, independent living room rate, and meal plan A. Allegheny financial aid, except work study/campus employment, is applied toward the program.
 Extra costs include Duke health insurance (estimated $1800 which may be waived with proof of own insurance and completion of waiver form), round-trip transportation to North Carolina and personal expenses.
 If you enroll in a track or course that entails travel outside of North Carolina, whether domestic or international, you will be responsible for all costs associated with that travel experience.